dgadams/piaware/README.md

       JSON_LOCATION_ACCURACY: 2
 ```
 ## How I run piaware
-I run the application as a Docker container.
-Computer is a Dell Wyse 3040 thin client with 2G of memory and 8G of emmc disk.
-I'm using Alpine Linux as the base OS for size, but Debian works just as well.
+I run the application as a Docker container. docker server OS is Alpine for size, but Debian works just as well.
 ## Acknowledgements
 - Thanks to Flightaware for providing the original files